Media watchdog: 2 Indian reporters killed in attacks

 - Dreamliner flies from Australia to U.K. in 17 hours

-A video of that attack shows a truck swerving sharply to ram Sharma’s motorcycle, running him over and driving off.
+A video of that attack shows a truck swerving sharply to the left to ram Sharma’s motorcycle, running him over and then driving off.
+No one has been arrested in that attack.